Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-3-OOP.md

 This OOP thing is fun!
 I can tell you want more!
 Here are a few more things you can try.

+**Challenge**

+Take a look at the original break out game. https://en.wikipedia.org/wiki/Breakout_(video_game)

+The goal of this challenge is to recreate the look of the original game.
+Takle a look at the screenshot of the original.
+Try and reproduce the dimensions of the game, the number of rows and columns and color of the bricks.

 **Stretch Challenge 1**: Make a `Game` Class.
 The Game itself can be an object that creates and owns all of the other objects.
 The game can hold all of the global properties, and methods.

 - Properties